GPUOpen-Drivers/AMDVLK/README.md

 * Ubuntu 16.04.3 (64-bit version)
 * RedHat 7.4 (64-bit version)

 The driver has not been tested on other distros.
-You may try it our on other distros of your choice.
+You may try it out on other distros of your choice.

 ### Feature Support and Performance
 The AMD Open Source Driver for Vulkan is designed to support the following features: